ishika1234-sudo/Numerical-analysis-codes/README.md

+Numerical methods are mathematical techniques used for solving mathematical problems that cannot be solved or are difficult to solve.
+The numerical solution is an approximate numerical value for the solution.
+Although numerical solutions are an approximation, they can be very accurate.
+The implementation of a numerical method with an appropriate convergence check in a programming language is called a numerical algorithm.

 In mathematics, in the field of differential equations, a boundary value problem is a differential equation together with a set of additional constraints, called the boundary conditions.
 A solution to a boundary value problem is a solution to the differential equation which also satisfies the boundary conditions.
 Boundary value problems are similar to initial value problems.
 A boundary value problem has conditions specified at the extremes ("boundaries") of the independent variable.